kazazor/jxcore-nodejs-socketio-c-plus-plus/README.md

 Error!: dlopen(/Users/xxx/Library/Developer/CoreSimulator/Devices/45A45ADF-DC75-4504-A37D-357CACB2C73C/data/Containers/Bundle/Application/839AC5AE-47FE-4B17-8ADD-E80195922FBE/Winnery.app/JS/jxcore/build/Release/wineAddon.node, 1): no suitable image found.
 Did find:
 	/Users/xxx/Library/Developer/CoreSimulator/Devices/45A45ADF-DC75-4504-A37D-357CACB2C73C/data/Containers/Bundle/Application/839AC5AE-47FE-4B17-8ADD-E80195922FBE/Winnery.app/JS/jxcore/build/Release/wineAddon.node: mach-o, but not built for iOS simulator
 ```
+#### Working without the addon on the iOS Server:
+Go to socketFunctions.js file and comment out lines:
+2 var wineAddon = require('bindings')('wineAddon');
+14 var message = wineAddon.getMessage();
+15 Mobile('OnWineSelected').call(message);
+Then follow the terminal way.

+### Starting from scratch
+1. Open a new project.
+2. Go to Github [jxcore-ios-sample](https://github.com/jxcore/jxcore-ios-sample) and download the project.
+3. Take the JXcore and JS folders from JXcoreSample and add it to your project folder, the JS folder should be added as a reference folder to the project.
+4. Now lets update the JXCore libraries:
+Go to [download in JXCore's web site](http://jxcore.com/downloads/) and download iOS Release Binaries.
+Take the downloaded libraries and replace them with those in the folder JXCore/bin.
+5. In the project go to the targets Build Phases and add the following:
+* CoreFoundation.framework
+* libstdc++.6.0.9.dylib (In Xcode 7, Apple started to use .tbd, that currently isn't working, you will need to do the following: click '+' then click 'Add Other...' in the keyboard press 'command + shift + g' this will open the 'Go to folder' enter '/usr/lib' and find the lib).
+6. Start writing your server under JS/jxcore folder.

+### Working with JXCore
+In progress...

 # License
 Copyright 2015 Or Kazaz